What is position sizing and why apply it?

 Ideal position size

 The ideal position size per trade is calculated by dividing the account risk by the trade size.
 In our Microsoft example, this equals USD 2000/USD 20 = 100.
-In other words, given your account value and stop-loss level, you can buy 100 Microsoft stocks to make sure you’re not losing more than 2% of your total capital.
+In other words, given your account value and stop-loss level, you can buy 100 Microsoft shares to make sure you’re not losing more than 2% of your total capital.